Jofreylin/Jofreylin/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=Jofreylin&color=brightgreen)

 ## 👋 About Me
 Hi!
-I'm Jofreylin, I am a software developer specialized in web development, but I like to explore beyond that.
+I'm Jofreylin, a software developer specialized in web development, but I like to explore beyond that.
 In my free time, I enjoy creating tools for the community and working on open-source projects.

 ## 🔧 Technologies and Tools